ZivSimchoni/Zwiki/docs/Wiki/Programming.md

     -   [C++ Tutorial](https://youtu.be/GQp1zzTwrIg) - YouTube C++ 10h tutorial.
 (By CodeBeauty - 2021)
     -   [C++ ISO](https://isocpp.org) - The home of Standard C++ on the web.
 -   [Go](https://golang.org) - Go is an open source programming language that makes it easy to build simple, reliable, and efficient software.
+    -  [Go by Example](https://gobyexample.com) - Go by Example is a hands-on introduction to Go using annotated example programs.
+    -  [FreeCodeCamp YouTube Tutorial](https://www.youtube.com/watch?v=un6ZyFkqFKo) - Full introduction into all of the core concepts in Go.
+    -  [Boot.Dev/backend](https://www.boot.dev/learn/learn-golang) - A great Go course.
 -   [JavaScript](https://www.javascript.com) - JS One of the core languages for web development.
     -   [PlayCode.io](https://playcode.io/new) - JavaScript sandbox.
 -   [Kotlin](https://kotlinlang.org) - Kotlin is a cross-platform, statically typed, general-purpose programming language with type inference.
 Kotlin is designed to interoperate fully with Java.